varennes/varennes.github.io/about.md

 I work in the field of biophysics.
 I am interested in problems pertaining to collective cell sensing and how that affects cell migration.

 Here is a link to my [brief cv](https://drive.google.com/file/d/0B9wUAi2m2Di9aFNlZ1VTRVJfblk/view?usp=sharing).
-You can also check out my [github page](https://github.com/varennes) to view some physics simulation projects I have worked on.
+You may also check out my [github page](https://github.com/varennes) to view some physics simulation projects I have worked on.

 #### Contact me